gowthamsundaresan/instagram-growth-tools/README.md

 Update config.ini (Optional)
 It comes loaded with the recommeded settings but feel free to change up the values and experiment.

+Contributing

+Contributions to this project are welcome!
+Please follow these steps:

+Fork the repository.
+Create a new branch for your feature.
+Commit your changes.
+Push to the branch.
+Open a pull request.